How to optimize your website for Google

 Once finished, the tool will show your crawl among the active projects.
 To access the complete analysis, just click on Open.

-How to optimize your website with SEO Spider
+How to understand the SEO Spider’s data to optimize your website SEO

 The first thing you’ll see is the overview.
 Like in the SEO checker, you’ll see a graph with each category’s score you need to analyze.
 These are Base, Content, Structure, Duplicated, Social.
 On the right, you’ll see the preview on both desktop and mobile devices.